-During the course of the Special Administration to 7 October 2022, the JSAs have engaged the following professional advisors and agents.
+During the course of the Special Administration to 7 October 2023, the JSAs have engaged the following professional advisors and agents.
 The following table confirms the basis of our fee arrangement with each of them which is subject to review on a regular basis.
+Ogier (Luxembourg) SCS was a new advisor engaged during the report period, to assist with legal advice as regards the Argento loan notes.